Optimal Data-Based Binning for Histograms: Results

 \section{Results}

-\subsection{Demonstration using One-dimensional Histograms}
+\subsection{Demonstration using One-Dimensional Histograms}

-In this section we demonstrate the utility of this method for determining the optimal number of bins in a histogram model of several different data sets.
-Here we consider 1000 data points sampled from four different probability density functions.
-The optimal histogram for 1000 data points drawn from a Gaussian distribution $\mathcal{N}(0,1)$ is shown in Figure 1A, where it is superimposed over a 100-bin histogram showing the density of the sampled points.
-Figure 1B shows that the logarithm of the posterior probability (\ref{eq:log-posterior-for-M}) peaks at 14 bins.
-Figure 1C shows the optimal binning for data sampled from a 4-step piecewise-constant density.
-The logarithm of the posterior (Figure 1D) peaks at 4 bins, which indicates that the algorithm can correctly detect the 4-step structure.
-In figures 1E and F, we see that samples drawn from a uniform density were best described by a single bin.
-This result is significant, since entropy estimates computed from these data would be biased if multiple bins were used.
+In this section we demonstrate the utility of this method for determining the optimal number of bins in a piecewise-constant density model by applying this method to several different data sets.
+Note that since it is computationally costly to marginalize the posterior probability (\ref{eq:posterior-for-M}) to obtain the appropriate normalization factor, the analyses below rely on the un-normalized posterior probability, the logarithms of which will be referred to the \textit{relative log posterior}.
+We consider four different test cases where we have sampled 1000 data points from each of the four different probability density functions.

+The first example considers a Gaussian probability density $\mathcal{N}(0,1)$.
+The optimal piecewise-constant density model for the 1000 data points sampled from this distribution is shown in Figure 1A, where it is superimposed over a 100-bin histogram that better illustrates the locations of the sampled points.
+Figure 1B shows that the relative log posterior probability (\ref{eq:log-posterior-for-M}) peaks at 14 bins.
+Note that the bin heights for the piecewise-constant density model are determined from (\ref{eq:mean-of-bin-heights}); whereas the bin heights of the 100-bin histogram illustrating the data samples are proportional to the counts.
+For this reason, the two pictures are not directly comparable.

+The second example considers a 4-step constant piecewise density.
+Figure 1C shows the optimal binning for the 1000 sampled data points.
+The relative log posterior (Figure 1D) peaks at 4 bins, which indicates that the method correctly detects the 4-step structure.

+A uniform density is used to sample 1000 data points in the third example.
+Figures 1E and 1F, demonstrate that samples drawn from a uniform density were best described by a single bin.
+This result is significant, since entropy estimates computed from these data would be biased if multiple bins were used to describe the distribution of the sampled data.

 Last, we consider a density function that consists of a mixture of three sharply-peaked Gaussians with a uniform background (Figure 1G).
 The posterior peaks at 52 bins indicating that the data warrant a detailed model (Figure 1H).
-The spikes in the log posterior are due to the fact that the bin edges are fixed.
-The log posterior is large at values of $M$ where the bins happen to line up with the Gaussians, and small when they are misaligned.
+The spikes in the relative log posterior are due to the fact that the bin edges are fixed.
+The relative log posterior is large at values of $M$ where the bins happen to line up with the Gaussians, and small when they are misaligned.
 This last example demonstrates one of the weaknesses of the equal bin-width model, as many bins are needed to describe the uniform density between the three narrow peaks.
+In addition, the lack of an obvious peak indicates that there is a range of bin numbers that will result in reasonable models.